Introducing

-Introducing my painting:
+my painting: |

 Click here to go to the www.amyglasscock.com homepage.

 Over Spring Break 2012, I went to visit the Gudalupe Mountains in west Texas.
 As we were driving down the road one day we looked over and saw a large bird sitting on a fence post.
 We stopped to take some photos.
 It flew off as we were taking them, but then we soon realized it was not just a vulture or something, it was actually a golden eagle!
 They are as large as bald eagles but they just have more of a brown and gold look to them.
 I felt very blessed that God let me see such an amazing creature in the wild.
 Thus, I felt I had to paint it to help me remember.
+Click here to see this painting in progress!

 amyglasscock.com

-"A painting lives by companionship, expanding and quickening in the eyes
+companionship, expanding and quickening in the eyes

 of the sensitive observer.
 It dies by the same token.
-It is therefore a
+It is

 risky & unfeeling act to send it out into the world."